jacopocarlini/fast-feature-flags-provider/README.md

     </dependency>
 ```

+### Alternative Articat Repository
-If you want to use Github package registry, add the following to your `pom.xml`.
+If you want to use Github package registry, add the following snippet to your `pom.xml`.
 You need a PAT token with read packages scope.

 ```xml
 <repositories>